CHT2520-web-prog/intro-to-git/README.md

-# Getting Started with Git and Submitting Your Work for Assigment 1 using XAMPP
+# Getting Started with Git and Submitting Your Work for Assignment 1 using XAMPP

 These instructions are for people using XAMPP.
 If you are using Codespaces follow these instructions https://github.com/CHT2520-web-prog/intro-to-laravel/blob/main/starting_assignment1.md instead.